jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * {Boolean} default `true`

-When JXcore Messaging server runs in multithreaded mode and this option is enabled, each of log and error messages displayed to the console contains information about thread ID, from which the message comes.
+When JXcore Messaging server runs in multi-threaded mode and this option is enabled, each of log and error messages displayed to the console contains information about thread ID, from which the message comes.

 Example output: